 Scientific Explanation

 Geotechnical studies informed the foundation design, accounting for the riverfront’s alluvial soil.
 Concrete piers extend deep into stable substrates, anchoring the arch against wind and seismic activity.
-The site’s location near the river required special measures to prevent flooding and erosion.
+So the site’s location near the river required special measures to prevent flooding and erosion.
 These technical choices see to it that where is the Gateway Arch remains a safe and enduring landmark.

 Frequently Asked Questions